 - high blood pressure

-The symptoms may worsen over two to three days and persist for weeks.
+The symptoms may worsen over two to three days, and some milder symptoms may persist for weeks in some people.
 They may be more noticeable when you wake up with less alcohol in your blood.

 The most severe type of withdrawal syndrome is known as delirium tremens (DT).
 Its signs and symptoms include: